RomeoEncinares/DeepFake-Detection/README.md

 4. Open Anaconda Navigator / Anaconda Prompt to create a conda environment.
 Use the appropriate Python version, Tensorflow version, cuDNN, and CUDA according to your hardware.
 Refer to the [Tensorflow](https://www.tensorflow.org/install/source_windows) documentations.

-5. Open the environmen through terminal.
+5. Open the environment through terminal.

 6. Install the dependencies